marciosagaz/cavern/README.md

 Cavern is an open-source game written in Lua utilizing the game framework [LÖVE](https://love2d.org/).
 This game was created to provide LÖVE developers with a fully completed project to refer to when creating their own games.

+## Appending by Márcio Sagaz

+This project was modified to work with [babel] (https://github.com/martin-damien/babel).
+This game now loads files and runs in other languages.
+This was carried out to meet the discipline INE5653-07238 (20201) - Introduction to Internationalization and Software Localization.

 ## Running the game

 Download or clone this repo, and then run the project with LÖVE, which can be downloaded [here](https://love2d.org/).
 The game will only work properly with versions 11.0 or later.
 The easiest way to run a project with LÖVE is to drag the project folder onto a LÖVE application shortcut.